-JavaScript Routing with Hash and History API
+How to Implement Routing with Hash and History API in JavaScript

 Routing in JavaScript is about updating the URL and displaying the corresponding content without reloading the page.
 This improves the user experience by preventing unnecessary page refreshes and preserving application state.
 There are two common methods for implementing client-side routing: hash-based routing and history-based routing.